 Note: The vehicle cushions should be pressed down where there is contact with the carseat.

-These instructions are for installing the Diono Radian RXT in a rear facing position with a lap shoulder belt.
+These instructions are for installing in a rear facing position with a lap shoulder belt.

 Note: The vehicle cushions should be pressed down where there is contact with the carseat.